jitsi/handbook/docs/dev-guide/android-sdk.md

 ##### SEND_ENDPOINT_TEXT_MESSAGE
 Sends a message via the data channel to one particular participant or all of them.
-Expect a `to` key on the intent extra with the ID of the participant to which the message is meant and a `message` key with a string value, the actual content of the message.
+Expects a `to` key on the intent extra with the ID of the participant to which the message is meant and a `message` key with a string value, the actual content of the message.
 If the `to` key is not present or its value is empty, the message will be sent to all the participants in the conference.